Building .NET nanoFramework firmware

 In case you specify an RTOS and you want its source to be downloaded from the official repository, you'll need:

-- For FreeRTOS a SVN client.
+- For ChibiOS a SVN client.
 Tortoise SVN seems to be a popular choice for Windows machines.

-- For ChibiOS a Git client.
-GitHub Desktop seems to be a popular choice for Windows machines.
+- For all the other repositories a Git client.
+Fork it's a great visual git client packed with a lot of features or GitHub Desktop seems to be a popular choice for Windows machines.

 It's highly recommended that run the build outside the source tree.
 This prevents you from cluttering the source tree with CMake artifacts, temporary files etc. In fact this is enforced and checked by the CMake script.